-Hurricane Season: Here's What to Expect
+Hurricane Season 2017 Guide

 "When the waters are warmer, it tends to mean you have lower pressures.
 It means a more unstable atmosphere, which is conducive to hurricanes intensifying," said Phil Klotzbach, an atmospheric scientist at Colorado State University.
 "These thunderstorms, which are the building blocks of hurricanes, are better able to organize and get going."

-Another key factor: wind shear, or the change in wind speed with height in the atmosphere, Klotzbach said.
+Another key factor: wind shear, or the change in wind direction with height into the atmosphere, Klotzbach said.

 "When you have a warm tropical Atlantic, you have reduced levels of wind shear," Klotzbach told Live Science.
 "When you have a lot of wind shear it basically tears apart the hurricane."

-(Storms that form on different sides of the equator have different spin orientations, due to Earth's slight tilt on its axis, according to NASA.)
+(Storms that form on different sides of the equator have different spin orientations, thanks to Earth's slight tilt on its axis, according to NASA.)

 The individual ingredients for hurricanes, however, don't pop up at random; they are guided by larger weather systems.